India, Philippines set to conclude BrahMos missile deal | Law-Order

 In November last year, Russian Deputy Chief of Mission Roman Babushkin said that India and Russia are planning to export the BrahMos missile to the Philippines and several other countries.

-It is learnt that initially, the Philippines will procure the missiles for its naval forces though the country is also looking at the weapons for its land forces as well.
+It is learnt that initially, the Philippines will procure the missiles for its navy though the country is also looking at the weapons for its land forces as well.

 A number of countries including Indonesia and many in the Gulf region have shown interest in procuring the missile.